Snow and Ice

 - ROMANSE website - road traffic and travel information for Hampshire, including traffic cameras.

-- Highways Agency website - real-time traffic information for England's motorways and major A roads.
+- National Highways website - real-time traffic information for England's motorways and major A roads.
 You can also listen to Traffic Radio broadcast on DAB radio or call 0300 123 5000.

 - The AA website and the RAC website also provide road traffic and travel information.